Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Conclusion

 \section{Conclusion}

-This study examines the effects of racial hiring discrimination within a frictional labor market on employment, wage disparities, and wealth accumulation between black and white workers in the U.S. We develop a search-and-matching model incorporating firms with and without racial prejudices alongside race-specific pathways for wealth accumulation.
+This study examines the effects of discrimination in the hiring of black workers on employment, wage disparities, and wealth accumulation in the US.
+We develop a search-and-matching model featuring firms with and without racial prejudices.
 Our findings reveal that racial discrimination in hiring significantly exacerbates wage, unemployment, and wealth gaps in the steady state and business cycles.
-Moreover, discriminatory hiring disproportionately consigns black workers to the lower end of the wealth spectrum.
-Contrary to conventional discrimination theories, our analysis suggests that discriminatory hiring persists as an equilibrium outcome within frictional markets.
-Eliminating these discriminatory factors results in a decrease in overall welfare.
-Our findings shed light on the enduring nature of Black-White racial disparities in the U.S., offering insights into the interplay between discrimination, labor market dynamics, and wealth accumulation.
+In addition, discriminatory hiring places black workers disproportionately at the lower end of the wealth spectrum.
+Contrary to conventional discrimination theories, our analysis suggests that discriminatory hiring persists as an equilibrium outcome in frictional labor markets.
+Further, eliminating discriminatory hiring results in an increase in overall economic welfare.
+Our findings shed light on the enduring nature of black-white racial disparities in the US, offering insights into the interplay between discrimination, labor market dynamics, and wealth accumulation.

 \theequation{\@A.\arabic{equation}} \thefigure{\@A.\arabic{figure}} \thetable{\@A.\arabic{table}}